riscv-non-isa/riscv-arch-test/README.md

 For more details on the usage of the current framework see : [RISCOF](https://riscof.readthedocs.io/)

-**Note : The RISCOF framework requires a [riscv-config](https://github.com/riscv-software-src/riscv-config) YAML for describe the configurations implemented by the DUT**
+**Note : The RISCOF framework requires a [riscv-config](https://github.com/riscv-software-src/riscv-config) YAML to describe the configurations implemented by the DUT**

 ## Old Framework